robertwenner/comics/doc/outputs.md

 ## `Comic::Out::Backlog`

-Generates an overview of the comics in the queue, plus the tags, character names, and series used in all comics.
+Generates an overview of the comics in the queue, and the published comics, plus the tags, character names, and series used in all comics.
 This should help when creating a new comic to look up what keywords (tags) other comics used.

 ```json
 {